Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 found at Paaschwei, with the team going on to lift the Gelderland title at the

-After another title was added, Vitesse moved to the higher
+first attempt.
+After another title was added, Vitesse moved to the higher-ranked Eerste klasse.

 the period, goalkeeper Just Göbel would prove to be one of Vitesse’s greatest

-club left Klarenbeek to a new home at Oud Monnikenhuize in 1915.
-The new ground
+club left Klarenbeek for a new home at Oud Monnikenhuize in 1915.

 with a record 11-0 victory over Aalten, where Nico Westdijk scored a triple hat

 trick!
-In 1942 the club celebrated their fiftieth anniversary with a match
+In 1942, the club celebrated its fiftieth anniversary with a match

 Vitesse embraced the semi-professional era and competed in